9pm: Christmas Jumper Party

 Our kitchen serves lunchtime and evening menus.
 Try our weekly specials, or tuck into a 1 or 2 course lunchtime offer.

 Our chefs pride themselves in using only the best locally sourced products and ingredients wherever possible.

 Due to our popularity and exclusive number of covers, we always advise booking in advance to avoid disappointment - call 01454 430993.

 Freshly ground coffee is available, as are assorted loose-leaf teas.

 We offer private dining for large groups for that special occasion.

-The date of 1674 on the fireplace in our snug may not be when The Royal Oak was built, but a restoration record on a new fireplace.
+Our attractive timbered building is listed, and dates back to at least 1674.
+The date on the fireplace in our snug may not be when The Royal Oak was built, but a restoration record on a new fireplace.